sjain-stanford/wrkstn-setup/README.md

 $ export PATH="/scratch/bazel/bin:$PATH"
 ```

-### Build TF from source
+### Build TF from source (final config)

-This is the final configuration that worked.
-Ensure the correct versions of all dependencies are first installed as follows.
+This is the **final configuration** that worked.
+Ensure the correct versions of all dependencies are installed.

 ```
 RHEL 6.8 (with default gcc 4.4.7)